Feather, aka Doric, Indiana Swirl, Indiana Feather, Finecut & Feather. Manufactured by McKee Brothers ca. 1896, by Cambridge Glass Co. ca. 1902

 pickle castor all of which are quite rare.

-Bill & Elaine Henderson of PatternGlass.com have been collecting & studying Feather since the late 1980's.
+Bill & Elaine Henderson of PatternGlass.com have been collecting & studying Feather pattern since the late 1980's.
 Their first pieces were inherited by Elaine.
-A plate (badly chipped- it was a HUGE farm family!) from her Maternal Great Grandmother in Oklahoma, and a cov'd compote on a high standard from her Paternal Great Grandmother in Arkansas.
+A plate (badly chipped) from her Maternal Great Grandmother's farm family which included 16 children, in Oklahoma, and a cov'd compote on a high standard from her Paternal Great Grandmother in Arkansas.